winitzki/scall/tutorial/programming_dhall.md

 These derivations show that the curried function types and the universal type quantifier are sufficient to Church-encode all other types that Dhall can have.

-Let us also summarize the standard type equivalence identities we have used in these derivations:
+Let us also summarize the standard type identities we have used in these derivations:

 - Function from the unit type: `{} → r  ≅  r`
 - Function from the void type: `<> → r  ≅  {}`